 Communities that can afford to hire a more comprehensive security firm might expect to have better security compared to communities that can only afford to hire basic security services.
-The hiring of the security services would fall on the shoulders of either the JMB or MC (for strata schemes) or the residents of the community (for “boom and barrier” communities).
+The hiring of security services would fall on the shoulders of either the JMB or MC (for strata schemes) or the residents of the community (for “boom and barrier” communities).

 5. What power do the community residents have?
-Can residents control issues such as the hiring of the security services?
+Can residents control issues such as the hiring of security services?

-Residents definitely have some say in the hiring of the security services.
+Residents definitely have some say in the hiring of security services.
 For communities under a Management Corporation, they are encouraged to attend the Annual General Meeting (AGM) of the MC wherein issues such as the election of the committee members and security issues are tabled.

 Residents, however, do need to be aware that if they wish to engage a better security firm, it will be very expensive and that would in turn mean that their maintenance fees would increase.

-Additionally, residents can lodge any complaint that they might have to the respective committee members who are responsible in addressing the issues that residents are facing.
-For example, if the residents find that the maintenance fees are too high, they can write in to the management committee to request for clarification.
+Additionally, residents can lodge any complaint that they might have to the respective committee members who are responsible for addressing the issues that residents are facing.
+For example, if the residents find that the maintenance fees are too high, they can write to the management committee to request clarification.
 It would be the responsibility of the committee to either find a way to decrease the fees or to provide the residents with a satisfactory reason behind the excessive charges.

-As for communities that are self-managed (i.e. the “boom and barrier” community), the hiring of the security services falls upon the shoulders of the residents themselves.
+As for communities that are self-managed (i.e. the “boom and barrier” community), the hiring of security services falls upon the shoulders of the residents themselves.
 In situations such as this, the residents would go on to form a Residents’ Association (RA) as, under the law, they are not supposed to collect any money from the residents except through an association.
 The RA must be registered under the Registrar of Societies, after which, every resident of the community would be a member of the association and a committee would be formed to address any issues that the residents might have.
-The RA would engage the security services and be in charge of preventing crime, as well as to collect the security fees from the residents.
+The RA would engage the security services and be in charge of preventing crime, as well as collecting the security fees from the residents.

 It must be noted that the RA cannot force any of the residents to pay the security fees if they do not want to as well as to compel any visitors to register their details at the entrance of the housing community.
-Unlike the JMB or Management Corporation, the RA is not empowered under the law to do so.
-The most that a Residents’ Association could do is to instruct the security guards to request non-paying residents to register their vehicle at the entrance of the housing community.
+Unlike the JMB or Management Corporation (MC), the RA is not empowered under the law to do so.
+The most that a Residents’ Association could do is to instruct the security guards to request non-paying residents to register their vehicles at the entrance of the housing community.

-The most that a Residents’ Association could do is to instruct the security guards to request non-paying residents and visitors to register their vehicle at the entrance of the housing community.
+The most that a Residents’ Association could do is to instruct the security guards to request non-paying residents and visitors to register their vehicles at the entrance of the housing community.
 The non-paying residents and visitors are not obliged to do so but most would as a form of courtesy.
 It bears emphasising once again that the self-managed communities are operating against the law and while the authorities may close a blind eye on the closure and restriction of the estate roads, the boom and barrier structures would have to be taken down if it is found to be an obstruction of the public roads.

 6. What are the restrictions on the residents of G&G communities?

 Communities that are under a Management Corporation are subject to the regulations under the Strata Management Act and some of the major restrictions that are imposed on the residents for example; are no changes to the facade of their homes and no renovations or extensions to their property.
-Residents who wish to make any changes must seek the prior approval of the MC before they can carry out any works.
+Residents who wish to make any changes must seek the prior approval of the MC before they can carry out any work.

-Additionally, MC regulations do not allow unauthorised visitors to enter or use the facilities without approval of the MC.
+Additionally, MC regulations do not allow unauthorised visitors to enter or use the facilities without the approval of the MC.
 If the residents wish to host any social events or gatherings at the common facilities, they must get prior approval from the MC and inform the committee of the date, time, and amount of visitors expected to turn up.
 Residents should be aware that even if they have the approval of the committee, they must adhere to the closing time of common facilities to avoid noise disruption to surrounding neighbours.
 Generally, authorised visitors are allowed to stay at the premises until midnight, after which, they might be charged overnight fees (this usually takes the form of visitor parking fees) or be asked to leave by the security guards.

-7. What other pros and cons should home buyers be aware of?
+7. What other pros and cons should homebuyers be aware of?

 A major attraction of the strata G&G scheme is the privacy, exclusivity and security for residents.
 Of course, this would also mean that it is harder for you to have visitors or throw parties at the premises.